ASU-EGR304-2025-F-207/ASU-EGR304-2025-F-207.github.io/docs/02-Team-Organization.md

 ## Team Charter

-Our team is an aspiring group of student engineers committed to learning and applying innovation driven by curiosity.
+Our team is an aspiring group of student engineers committed to learning and applying innovation.
 Through hands-on work with electrical systems and GitHub, we aim to build components that build a great product, pursuing a portfolio-worthy project.

 ## Product Mission Statement

-Our mission is to support those families, individuals or businesses that wish to have better organization and control over their waste by giving them a product with multiple mechanical and visual functions.
+Our mission is to support those families, individuals and businesses that wish to have better organization and control over their waste by giving them a product with multiple sensors and visual functions.